 This tool is especially helpful when you are dealing with foreign job applications and consequently foreign qualifications, as it gives you comparable information about relevant details of your applicant's professional journey.
 If you are dealing with an applicant within your country, this tool is suitable when you are looking for hard facts you can easily compare.
 Do not expect a lot of creative design options, though!
 Your applicants use a standardised template and only the information sets the individuals apart.
 But do not worry, this is only to your advantage as you will find the same information in the same place - always.

 Another crucial part of this tool is that it uses distinct codes to capture complex information that you can assess at a glance.
-YOUR ADVANTAGE IS THAT YOU WILL FIND THE SAME INFORMATION IN THE SA-ME PLACE - ALWAYS.
-These codes are easily comparable and EU boarders transferable across beyond!
+These codes are easily comparable and transferable across EU boarders and beyond!
 You may find it irritating at the beginning to learn the codes, but it is much easier that you would expect!
 Once you get the hang of it, you can assess the scope of training that your applicant has accomplished, the level of professional responsibility that can be expected, and the level of command of any language in the areas of reading, speaking and understanding.
 And yes, there is a difference and it depends on your requirements which areas are most important to the job.

 Furthermore, this tool saves you from false expectations!
 As you may already know, education systems in Europe are quite different and you can probably not expect all graduates of a certain field of vocational education and training to have the same qualifications when they have gone through the training in different countries.

 Qualifications are compiled from their knowledge, skills and competences of a certain field and as the trainings differ, so does the realistic expectation of job performance depending on the country of an applicant.

-COMPARABILITY FOR YOUR PLEASURE This is mostly related to different requirements in the countries.
-But there is a solution in place to help you understand what you can expect and it is called certificate supplements.
+This is mostly related to different requirements in the countries.
+But there is a solution in place to help you understand what you can expect YOUR ADVANTAGE IS

+THAT YOU WILL FIND

+THE SAME INFORMATION IN THE SAME PLACE

+- ALWAYS.

+and it is called certificate supplements.
 These supplements are mandatory part of VET certificates in the EU and they state exactly what you can expect from a graduate of a certain vocational sector.
 By the way, this also exists for university diplomas.

 One more benefit this tool brings to your table is an aid to meaningless statements concerning periods spent abroad.
 Given that every trip abroad provides people with valuable experiences, this is especially true for stays abroad with a professional focus of an internship or similar.
 The tool described in this article offers a standardised certificate issued by an involved company and lists all necessary information about location, timeframe, acquired skills, knowledge and competences as well as involved parties of a professional mobility stay.
-Last clue: This tool exists since 2005 and its scope has been expanded in functions since then.
-One of the functions is creating a standardised CV and this has been done more than a 130 million times since it started!
-That is a lot of CVs to compare...
-Luckily, there is another feature only for employers and it is called interoperability.
-This lets you transform all CVs in a handy spreadsheet, where you can easily compare information.
-This could be useful for managing the qualifications and further training needs of you current employees, too.
-Did you guess it?
-The tool described was: the Europass by CEDEFOP-the European Centre for the Development of Vocational Training!
-Did you know all these benefits?
-Learn more using the links below and start making your life easier - the pleasure will come as side effect!

 THIS KEY TOOL COMES WITH A LOT OF BAGGAGE - LEARN TO USE IT FOR YOUR BENEFIT!
-Author: Carina Maas Auxilium, Austria.